jamiew/irenepolnyi.com/index.md

 I'm currently contracting with companies to help them understand new market opportunities, define their product offer, make it relevant to customers and become business-viable.
 If this is you, [email me](irenepolnyi@gmail.com) for my resume and availability.

-I occasionally think and write about how companies are [Selling the Future](https://medium.com/@ireneface/introducing-selling-the-future-4d7da8f655fa) on Medium.
+I occasionally write about how companies are [Selling the Future](https://medium.com/@ireneface/introducing-selling-the-future-4d7da8f655fa) on Medium.

 For full time work, I bring this skillset: